TuragaLab/connectome_reordering/README.md

 We utilize **JAX** for efficient automatic differentiation and high-performance GPU/TPU computing, alongside **Optax** for gradient-based optimization of neuron positions.

+To optimize completely, we ended with Monte Carlo random swapping of node positions and checking for improvement (some code for simulated annealing is there, but it doens't seem to help much).
+Transitioning from something "sophisticated" to something that is very simple but scales well prompted similarity to the bitter lesson- http://www.incompleteideas.net/IncIdeas/BitterLesson.html

 ---

 ## **Project Structure**